nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-extension-model.md

 Very importantly, the context gives access to the class or method it was created for.
 This allows extensions to reflectively interact with it, for example to access a test instance's fields or a test method's annotations.
-To support [custom annotations](#Custom-Annotations) you need to to evaluate [meta-annotations](https://en.wikibooks.org/wiki/Java_Programming/Annotations/Meta-Annotations), but you don't have to do it by hand - use [the helper class `AnnotationSupport`](https://junit.org/junit5/docs/current/api/org/junit/platform/commons/support/AnnotationSupport.html) for that.
+To support [custom annotations](#Custom-Annotations) you need to evaluate [meta-annotations](https://en.wikibooks.org/wiki/Java_Programming/Annotations/Meta-Annotations), but you don't have to do it by hand - use [the helper class `AnnotationSupport`](https://junit.org/junit5/docs/current/api/org/junit/platform/commons/support/AnnotationSupport.html) for that.

 ```java
 Optional<String> getConfigurationParameter(String key)